Un-Jam your Strippit Super 30/30 & Custom 18/30 Punch Press Machine Un-Jam-Strippit-Super-30-30-Punch-Press-Machine

 Do NOT Use a Heaver Grade Oil!

-8 -- Now Correct Original Problem that Caused Jam in the First-Place!!!
+8 -- Now Correct the Original Problem that Caused Jam in the First-Place!!!

-9 -- Also Check that the 2 Drive-Belts were Not Shredded when Jam occurred,
+9 -- Also Check that 2 Drive-Belts were Not Shredded when Jam occurred,

 just Press-In Re-Set Plunger to Re-Set Breaker.

 You should now be Back in the Punching Business!
-Be More Carefull Next Time.
+Be More Careful Next Time.

-After 1977 30/40 Machines were redesigned to be Completely Hydraulic Presses.
+were Redesigned to be Completely Hydraulic Punch Presses.

 And Remember,